AdamDavidson1/4klift/docs/README.md

 cqlsh>
 ```

-### Create Getters
+## 10. Create Getters.

 We have designed our table to satisfy two specific queries:
  1. Select all entries by client and type on a specific day.
  2. Select entries by client and type within a time range on a specific day.

 These two requirements can by handled by one method.
-We will start with the first, let's take a look
+We will start by taking a look
 at the `PRIMARY KEY` portion of our table.
 In the `cqlsh` terminal issue the command `DESC collector.log` and
 note the following line:

 `PRIMARY KEY ((client, type, day), date)`

->Cassandra tables are [designed to satisfy data retrial requirements][cas-modeling], in other words, they are not
+>Cassandra tables are [designed to satisfy data retrial requirements][cas-modeling].
+In other words, they are not
 designed to [normalize] data.
-The goal is not a consideration of physical storage efficiencies but instead focusing
+The goal is not a consideration of physical storage efficiencies but instead focuses
 purely on read and write performance.
-Because of this each table is organized to meet the needs or one or more queries
+Because of this each table is organized to meet the needs of one or more queries
 against it.

 The [Partition Key][cas-keys] for our `collector.log` table, requires `client`, `type` and `day`, so this means our new